American-Magnetics-Inc/ami-drivers/LabVIEW Drivers/README.md

 The Model 430 or Model 1700 can be directly connected to the host computer via either Ethernet (TCP/IP), which is preferred, or RS-232.
 Static IP address assignment is recommended in order to avoid the DHCP server from assigning different IP addresses the the same instrument over time.

-Firmware version 2.57 or later is required in the Model 430 as these VI's make use of alternate port 7185 for stateless remote communications without the "Welcome" message.
+**Firmware version 3.07 or later is required in the Model 430 (firmware 2.57 or later in legacy devices).** Use the [Magnet-DAQ](https://bitbucket.org/americanmagneticsinc/magnet-daq) application's integrated Firmware Upgrade Wizard to easily upgrade the Model 430 firmware.
+These VI's make use of alternate port 7185 for stateless Model 430 remote communications without the "Welcome" message.

 An example VISA string for the Model 430 is: